 How to Register

-- Download the Student Registration form and complete the disclosure section.
+- Download the Student Registration form or the Carer Registration form and complete the disclosure section.

 Talk to your treating health professional, who must complete the Treating Health Professionals section of the Student Registration form.
 Your treating health professional needs to know about the different components of your course to advise how your disability, illness, injury or medical condition may impact on your studies and make recommendations for reasonable adjustments that will meet your specific needs.